mmikowski/mmikowski.github.io/_posts/2016-01-30-no-frameworks.md

 it?
 Maybe one is better at learning HTML5, CSS3, JS really well and ignoring these tools if and until they need them?

-If our overhead for producing working development code is greater than, oh, 5 seconds, somebody out there is definitely kicking our ass on cycle times.
+If our overhead for producing working development code is greater than say, oh, 5 seconds, then somebody out there is definitely kicking our ass on cycle times.
 That person can fail 300 times in an hour.
-If it takes 200 failures before success, that means that developer will take 40 minutes to resolve the issue.
-If our cycle time is 5 minutes because of all the compile steps, resolution now will take nearly 17 hours, or two full working days, or 72 times as long.
+If it takes 200 failures before success, that developer will take a miniumum of 40 minutes to resolve an issue.
+If our cycle time is 5 minutes because of all the compile overhead, our minimum resolution time for 200 failures will be 72x longer: 16.7 hours or over 2 full work-day.
 Long cycle times not only kill productivity, but they also stifle innovation because only so many solutions can be tried within any given period of time.